 Multiple mobile operators provide overlapping 3G and 4G coverage across Livingstone, the Victoria Falls corridor, and major highways.
 Provider redundancy improves resilience during localized outages.

-Satellite internet is widely used by lodges, farms, and remote properties as backup or primary connectivity.
+Satellite internet, primarily Starlink, is widely used by lodges, farms, and remote properties as backup or primary connectivity.
 This provides independence from terrestrial infrastructure and continuity during regional or national disruptions.

 In practice, resilient users combine fiber where available, mobile data for day-to-day redundancy, and satellite links as an independent fallback.